-We never want our students to be ill, but in the event they become sick either at home or at school, please observe the following guidelines: According to the CDC and Douglas County Health Department, a child should not return to school until they have been fever-free for 24 hours without the aid of medication (Motrin, Tylenol, Advil, etc.).
-A temperature is considered 100 degrees or more.
-We would also ask that they experience no vomiting or diarrhea for the past 24 hours and are able to tolerate food without difficulty.
+If a student becomes ill either at home or at school, please observe the following guidelines: According to the CDC and Douglas County Health Department, a child should not return to school until they have been fever-free for 24 hours without the aid of medication (Motrin, Tylenol, Advil, etc.).
+A fever is considered 100.4 degrees or higher.
+We also ask that they have not experienced vomiting or diarrhea during the prior 24 hours and are able to tolerate food without difficulty.